asim/reminder/README.md

 The Quran says in [6:90](https://quran.com/6:90)

 ```
+Say,
-Say, “I ask no reward of you for this ˹Quran˺—it is a reminder to the whole world.”
+“I ask no reward of you for this (Quran) —
+it is a reminder to the whole world.”
 ```

-Therefore, we ask nothing in compensation.
+Therefore, we ask for nothing in return.